 I was a guest on the New Books in Political Science podcast with Heath Brown to discuss my new book, Artists of the Possible: Governing Networks and American Policy Change Since 1945.
 Here is the link.

-I will be in DC for APSA, presenting these papers:
+I was in DC for APSA, presenting these papers: